 The fellowship enables journalists to:

-- visit Stanford and interact with researchers, scholars, and students;
+- interact with Stanford researchers, scholars, and students

 - develop or work on a project of their own design

 - and spur new coverage and understanding of the American West

-- intersect with ongoing research at the Center and Stanford;
+- intersect with ongoing research at Stanford and the Bill Lane Center

 - address significant challenges facing the American West

 - or explore promising new possibilities for journalism and the media in the region

 We offer a single media fellowship with a $5,000 stipend for three months’ work.
 Half of the grant is dispensed when the fellow is selected and the other half upon publication of the story.
 The award will fund a journalist illuminating crucial issues about the region.

 The application period for our 2023 fellowship will commence September 6, 2022, and we will accept applications through October 3, 2022.
 We will make our selection by early November 2022, with the expectation that journalists will publish their work in the spring of 2023.
 A plan to work with Stanford-based experts is not a requirement, but will ensure an application gets extra attention.

 Criteria for acceptance:

 - The work should examine a crucial aspect of the West, its land, its people, its history, and the impact of the forces that power its economies

 - The applicant should have ties to a news organization which will guarantee serious consideration of publishing the work; the Bill Lane Center is not responsible for securing publication

 - Publication should happen within six months of the award, or by May 15, 2024